mediarichio/ProxyToken-deprecated-/README.md

 # MediaRich Proxy Token

-Smart contracts for the MediaRich.io proxy token, the ICO token which later can be redeemed for the Dyncoin ecosystem token.
+Smart contracts for the MediaRich.io proxy token, the ICO/IEO token which later can be redeemed for the Dyncoin ecosystem token.

 Core to the ProxyToken is implementation of a fully-featured vesting token.